 How Dental Health and Heart Disease are Related?

-Did you know that February is American Heart Month?
-Some ways to celebrate include participating in a heart health walk, learning the symptoms of a heart attack, or scheduling a check-up with your doctor.
+There are a lot of things you can do to participate including joining a heart health walk, learning the symptoms of a heart attack (for men and women), or scheduling a check-up with your doctor.

 How Does Dental Health Affect Heart Health?